 Therapeutic Uses of Hop for Dogs

+The plant is a perennial that blooms mid-to-late summer, with lobed leaves reminiscent of grapevines.
 The main use of hop as a sedative is in treating the symptoms of anxiety and other troubles in dogs.
 There is no evidence to suggest that hop treats the causes of these symptoms, but, and there may be other difficulties under the surface that should be addressed.
 Hop does not treat metabolic imbalances or hyperthyroidism, for instance, so you should seek further assistance in those cases.

 - Hop is useful for nervous dogs and those with separation anxiety.
 Used cautiously, hop for dogs can calm even severe episodes of anxiety.
 A few handfuls of fresh strobiles can make all the difference in the world for a dog having trouble getting to the groomers, while a tea can also have the same effect.
 Some dogs may struggle with the unpleasant taste of the fresh herb, which makes the tea of particular value.